Iraneus/betamedneed/_services/research.md

 Participating in clinical trials and medical research may take several steps depending on the nature of the study and ethical requirements.

-For research and learning tools, as soon as the order and payment method is confirmed if required, you can have what you need delivered in 45 minutes or less.
+For research and learning tools, as soon as the order and payment method is confirmed if required, you can have what you need delivered within 45 minutes or at a suitable time..

 Note: Some larger and more complex tools may take longer.